firebase/flutterfire/docs/auth/federated-auth.md

 Ensure the "Yahoo" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers) with an API Key and API Secret set.
-Also make sure your Firebase OAuth redirect URI (e.g. my-app-12345.firebaseapp.com/__/auth/handler) is set as your Authorization callback URL in your app's settings page on your app's Yahoo config.
+Also make sure your Firebase OAuth redirect URI (e.g. my-app-12345.firebaseapp.com/__/auth/handler) is set as a redirect URI in your app's Yahoo Developer Network configuration.
-.

 * {iOS+}